buyakovK/RepoDB/README.md

 ## Usage

-An example code sample is provided in this repository in the RepoDB-Demo package.
+Code examples are presented in this repository in packages RepoDB-Demo and RepoDB-Demo-MVC.

 ### Initializing database entities (tables)